vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMLockerLicense.md

 Get-vRSLCMLockerLicense
 ```

-This example gets all licenses in the locker
+This example gets all licenses in the locker.

 ### Example 2